Topics Map > Project Agreements and Intellectual Property > Intellectual Property > Intellectual Property Policies & Procedures

 Before transferring materials that are part of a pending or issued WARF patent, or assigned to WARF as a "biological material," researchers must contact WARF to be sure the necessary agreements are in place.

-The University requires that a Material Transfer Agreement (MTA), signed by the Office of Industrial Partnerships on behalf of the Board of Regents of the University of Wisconsin, be in place before researchers receive biological or other research materials.
+The University requires a record (via the WISPER system) be processed before researchers receive research materials.
+An MTA will be signed by the Office of Industrial Partnerships, on behalf of the Board of Regents of the University of Wisconsin System, when the providing organization requires that an MTA be signed.
 Investigators may not themselves sign and return MTAs to material providers.

-When a UW-Madison researcher wants to share material with someone off campus, we call the transaction an "outgoing material transfer."
+An outgoing MTA is used when a UW-Madison researcher wants to share materials.
 If the material to be transferred is part of a pending or issued WARF patent, or is assigned to WARF as a "biological material," then the UW-Madison material provider must follow WARF's guidelines for material transfers.

-If rights to the material are not assigned to WARF then the outgoing Material Transfer Agreement is negotiated and signed by the Office of Industrial Partnerships on behalf of the Board of Regents of the University of Wisconsin.
+If rights to the material are not assigned to WARF then the outgoing MTA is negotiated and signed by the Office of Industrial Partnerships on behalf of the Board of Regents of the University of Wisconsin.

-The University "Policy on Tangible Research Property" provides guidance for the transfer of tangible products of research when a Principal Investigator (PI) leaves the UW-Madison and wants to move his/her tangible research material.
+The University "Policy on Tangible Research Property" is the policy imposing the outgoing MTA requirement, and also provides guidance for the transfer of tangible products of research when a Principal Investigator (PI) leaves the UW-Madison and wants to move his/her tangible research material.
 This policy also provides guidance for the transfer of tangible products of research when a research contributor, other than the PI, leaves the UW-Madison.

 Educational and non-profit organizations are generally willing to transfer material under the terms of the Uniform Biological Material Transfer Agreement (UBMTA), which was developed on a collaborative basis by major research universities, the National Institutes of Health, and the Association of University Technology Managers (AUTM) to facilitate the exchange of research material for non-commercial purposes.